tanvirhaer/TicTacToe/README.md

 Install the node_modules directory from the command-line: npm install

-To run the game call from the command-line: npm start
+Run the game from the command-line: npm start